Cephas Yao Agbemenu

 Cephas Yao Agbemenu (born 29 May 1951) is a Ghanaian sculptor, and educator.
 He is an art professor who teaches at the Kenyatta University in Nairobi, Kenya.
-He is a sculptor and a traditional African wood carver, who sees parallels between his carvings and life.
+He is a sculptor and a traditional African wood carver who sees parallels between his carvings and life.

 Biography

 Cephas Yao Agbemenu was born on 29 May 1951 in Leklebi-Kame, in the Volta Region of Ghana, West Africa.

 Family Portrait taken before Cephas Yao Agbemenu left for the US in 1978, he is third from the right, standing, wearing a dark suit.

 He grew up in Ghana, going to school where art and crafts lessons were a part of the curriculum.
-He also learned farming, backyard gardening, fishing, trapping and hunting.
-All requiring good coordination and visual abilities in order to complete those tasks.
+He also learned farming, backyard gardening, fishing, trapping, and hunting, tasks that helped him to develop his coordination and visual skills.

-Agbemenu went on to Secondary School at Evangelical Presbyterian Secondary School in Hohoe, Volta Region, where he took his Ordinary-Level School Certificate in Art, English Language, Ewe Language, Maths, General Science, Principles of Accounts, Geography.
+Agbemenu went on to secondary school at Evangelical Presbyterian Secondary School in Hohoe, Volta Region, where he took his Ordinary-Level School Certificate in art, English language, Ewe language, maths, general science, principles of accounts, and geography.

 He then attended Kpandu Secondary School, Volta Region.
-He completed this program with Advanced-Level School Certificate, his major subjects being Art, Economics, Geography, General Studies in the year of 1972.
+He completed this program with Advanced-Level School Certificate, his major subjects being art, economics, geography, and general studies in the year of 1972.

-in June 1976 he completed a bachelor's degree in Fine Art with First Class Honours at the Kwame Nkrumah University of Science and Technology, Kumasi, Ghana, majoring in Sculpture, Painting, Art History, English Literature, Art Appreciation and African Studies.
+In June 1976 he completed a bachelor's degree in Fine Art with First Class Honours at the Kwame Nkrumah University of Science and Technology, Kumasi, Ghana, studying in sculpture, painting, art history, English literature, art appreciation, and African studies.

 Agbemenu then obtained his Master of Fine Arts Degree from the State University of New York at Buffalo (February 1980).
-His major subject was Sculpture, including Wood Carving, P.O.P, Concrete and Bronze casting, with Painting, Drawing and Art History as his minors.
+His major subject was sculpture, including wood carving, P.O.P, concrete and bronze casting, with painting, drawing and art history as his minors.

 Cephas' Sculpture "Freedom of Speech" 1980.
 Notice the padlock over the lips.
 Sculpture was carved from Elmwood.

 Teaching and career

-Agbemenu started to teach at the Kwame Nkrumah University of Science and Technology in 1977 with Art, Sculpture and Drawing.
+Agbemenu started to teach at the Kwame Nkrumah University of Science and Technology in 1977, teaching on art, sculpture and drawing.

-He has taught African Art, Sculpture, Black History in a global perspective in many different countries, along with Ceramics, African History, Culture European Art History and African Carvings.
+He has taught African art, sculpture, and Black history in a global perspective in many different countries, along with ceramics, African history, culture, European art history and African carvings.

-In 1987 he started as a Senior Lecturer in the Department of Fine Art, Kenyatta University, Nairobi, Kenya.

-Lecturing: Contemporary African Art; Sculpture and traditional African Wood carving.
+In 1987 he started as a Senior Lecturer in the Department of Fine Art, Kenyatta University, Nairobi, Kenya, teaching classes on topics like contemporary African art, sculpture, and traditional African wood carving.